-- Official Transcripts - Simmons requires official transcripts from all previously attended colleges and universities.
-The final high school transcript or GED/HiSET is waived for applicants with a completed Associate's degree, and for applicants who are in the final semester of their Bachelor's program.
-Official transcripts should be sent directly to us by the institutions' Office of Undergraduate Admission.
+- Official Transcripts - Simmons requires official transcripts from all previously attended colleges and universities, as well as the final high school transcript or GED/HiSET.
+Official transcripts should be sent directly to the Office of Undergraduate Admission by the institution.

 - Personal Statement - Describe how your personal and professional experiences have influenced your decision to attend college as an adult student.

 Admission (Nursing) Deadlines